-- 6.1.18 The licensed charitable organization must contact AGLC prior to the installation of an RNG.
-An inspection of the RNG by AGLC may be required prior to use. - 6.1.19 The RNG computer software, computer networks, and equipment supporting the software must be located within Canada, in a secure area with strictly controlled access.
+- 6.1.19 The licensed charitable organization must contact AGLC prior to the installation of an RNG.
+An inspection of the RNG by AGLC may be required prior to use. - 6.1.20 The RNG computer software, computer networks, and equipment supporting the software must be located within Canada, in a secure area with strictly controlled access. - 6.1.21 After the draw, the winning numbers must be posted on the website of the licensed charitable organization for the minimum amount of time the winner has to claim the prize or for the duration of the raffle licence, whichever is greater.

+DATE ISSUED:

+July 13, 2021

+AUTHORITY:

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+Len Rhodes